lupyuen/nuttx-tinyemu/README.md

 # Install TinyEMU

+_How to run TinyEMU in the Command Line?_

+We begin with TinyEMU in the Command Line, then move to WebAssembly.
 To install TinyEMU on macOS:

 ```bash
 brew tap fernandotcl/homebrew-fernandotcl